OpenSimulationInterface/osi-sensor-model-packaging/README.md

     The indices MUST start at 1 and MUST be consecutive.
 If only one sensor view input is needed the prefix MUST be just `OSMPSensorViewIn`.

--   Each sensor view input MUST be define as a notional discrete binary input variable, as specified above, with `causality="input"` and `variability="discrete"`.
+-   Each sensor view input MUST be defined as a notional discrete binary input variable, as specified above, with `causality="input"` and `variability="discrete"`.